jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ===

 **Classic movies:** are good stories with fights about real-life problems.
 A protagonist leaves their typical day, changes their personality, and rises to the occasion to overcome a newfound problem on behalf of humanity.
-Antagonists, of course, fight back.
+Antagonists, of course, fight to keep the status quo the same.

 In a classic story, the protagonist and antagonist repeatedly think of new ideas and act on them.
 Usually, this means both characters fight to create and control tools like magic books, secret plans, or a big bomb.

 Mixing logical problem solving, with new ideas, gives classic stories plot twists that keep audiences glued to their seats.
 No one knows if the good or bad guys will win.
-This is why good stories have a "thick plot".
+This is why good stories have a "thick plot."
 It's so hard to guess what's going to happen next.

 There's no way to know which stories will resonate with audiences.
 Still, only classic stories can resonate with audiences and become archetypes like _Cinderella_, _Romeo and Juliette_, _The Matrix_, and _Star Wars_.
-These stories are tales like "Rags to Riches" or "Forbidden Love" that exist in all cultures and religions in some way.
+Real-life people find it easy to relate these majical stories because at they're core, the tales of "Rags to Riches" or "Forbidden Love", are very human.
+That's why they exist in all cultures and religions in some way.

 ![Classic story](/img\diagrams\romeo-juliet.jpg)
+_Good stories will always be told._

 **Art films:**- are not about any specific problem.
 The main character doesn't challenge themselves or rise to the occasion.
 The art story is more of a personal journal about not overcoming obstacles, for example, being lonely, or hating one's job.
 The main character is thus selfish and self-important.
 Not because they do not take on a problem, but because they want to be the protagonist even though they aren't leading the way for others to follow.